slerman12/BrokenWisdoms-V2-in-progress/6-Opposing-Views.md

 Much of this work was done after the six-month review and before what would’ve been the next six-month review.
 The formal termination date was 5 months after the six-month review, 3 months after Chenliang's desertion, 2 months after the would-be make-up review.
 In that time, I updated the committee as much and about everything that I could’ve, given the materials and work they requested.
 I reported to Chenliang literally-almost everything, though six-months is how long PhD students usually get to report back to a committee, and usually with security under the grad school providing wage and advisor.

+### Art of Science Competition

-I even submitted the work to the [University of Rochester Art of Science Competition](https://docs.google.com/presentation/d/13tAT_JixcAt1-ym_0Gcw4yZ93siCoKRCwuTxYoEFWUA/edit?usp=sharing) (as a still image), asking for Michael's advice on **03/13/23** by email, 2 months before the six-month review with the brand new committee, since he headed the CS department and no student in the University of Rochester CS department had ever had a submission win the Art of Science Competition.
+I even submitted the Bittle work to the [University of Rochester Art of Science Competition](https://docs.google.com/presentation/d/13tAT_JixcAt1-ym_0Gcw4yZ93siCoKRCwuTxYoEFWUA/edit?usp=sharing) (as a still image), asking for Michael's advice on **03/13/23** by email, 2 months before the six-month review with the brand new committee, since he headed the CS department and no student in the University of Rochester CS department had ever had a submission win the Art of Science Competition.
 I showed Michael 4 different artworks.
 Michael advised against all of them as such:

 > ### $\Huge &#8220;$
 > I’m pretty sure you can find winners of past competitions online.
 They are mostly NOT technical diagrams but rather images that look like “real” art but come from scientific pursuits.